freeman-jiang/eth-rps/README.md

 #### Security and re-entrancy protection

 Because the transfer of funds back to the players requires an external call, it is prone to re-entrancy attacks.
-The two functions that transfer funds are `_determineWinner()`—which is called once both players have verified their choice— and `requestRefund()`, which is called when either player requests a refund.
+The two functions that transfer funds are `_determineWinner()`—which is called once both players have verified their choice—and `requestRefund()`, which is called when either player requests a refund.

 To prevent these attacks, we implement the check-effects-interaction pattern for each of these functions.
 At the beginning of the function, we have a guard check that requires the game to be in a state that allows the funds to be transferred.